-- The Arborist Assessment states that there are a total of 12 protected trees on the site, excluding Alder and Cottonwood trees.
-There are no existing Alder and Cottonwood trees.
-It was determined that 1 tree can be retained as part of this development proposal.
-The proposed tree retention was assessed taking into consideration the location of services, building footprints, road dedication and proposed lot grading. - For those trees that cannot be retained, the applicant will be required to plant trees on a 1 to 1 replacement ratio for Alder and Cottonwood trees, and a 2 to 1 replacement ratio for all other trees.
-This will require a total of 22 replacement trees on the site.
-The applicant is proposing 27 replacement trees, exceeding City requirements. - In summary, a total of 28 trees are proposed to be retained or replaced on the site with no contribution to the Green City Fund.
+• The Arborist Assessment states that there are a total of 37 protected trees on the site, excluding Alder and Cottonwood trees.
+1 existing tree, approximately 3 % of the total trees on the site is Alder.
+It was determined that no trees can be retained as part of this development proposal.
+The proposed tree retention was assessed taking into consideration the location of services, building footprints, road dedication and proposed lot grading.

+• For those trees that cannot be retained, the applicant will be required to plant trees on a 1 to 1 replacement ratio for Alder trees, and a 2 to 1 replacement ratio for all other trees.
+This will require a total of 75 replacement trees on the site.
+Since only 23 replacement trees can be accommodated on the site, the deficit of 52 replacement trees will require a cash-in-lieu payment of \$20,800, representing \$400 per tree, to the Green City Fund, in accordance with the City's Tree Protection By-law.